MaxWadrin/Water_Quality_Prediction_System_using_IOT_and_AI/Electronics/PH Sensor/README.md

 The analog out is connected to the ADC pin of Arduino / ESP32 / RasberiPI / STM32 based on the microcontroller you are using.

-## Calbiration
+## Calbiration Code

 The amplifier module runs on a 5V supply.
 The process of converting voltage readings from a pH probe into pH values involves calibration and amplification techniques. pH values are linearly related to voltage, often represented by

 y=mx+b, where

-/y is the pH value,
+y is the pH value,
-\x is the voltage,
+x is the voltage,
 m is the slope of the line (typically determined through calibration, such as with buffer solutions at known pH values), and b is the y-intercept.

 Calibration involves using buffer solutions at specific pH values, such as pH 4 and pH 9, to establish the slope of the linear equation.
 In the process of converting voltage readings from a pH probe into pH values, calibration and amplification techniques play crucial roles.
 Ideally, a properly calibrated pH probe outputs 0 millivolts when the pH of the solution being measured is precisely 7.
 However, variations in the probe's zero point may cause this value to shift slightly, typically by around 7 pH units plus or minus some value, depending on the specific probe and its calibration.
 This can be found in the datasheet of the probe.

-## Code

-<#define SensorPin A0          // Define the pin to which the pH meter Analog output is connected

-const int MaxOperVolt = 5;    // Maximum operating voltage of the Arduino (in volts) const int MaxVoltatpH14 = 4;  // Maximum voltage output of the pH amplifier at pH 14 (in volts) const int MaxADCout = 1024;   // Maximum output of the analog-to-digital converter (ADC) const int avgCount = 6;       // Number of readings to average for smoothing const int Decimal = 2;        // Decimal point of the ph output

-float phPerVolt;              // Ratio of pH change per volt>
+Which indicates that 0PH means a negative voltage.
+Thus a amplifier OpAmp raises the voltage to the mid point of the ADC, say if 2.5 volts for Arduino operating at 5V and 1.75 volts for ESP32 operating at 3.3 Volts.
+The middle point factor can cange based on the maximum operating point of the ADC pin if you use a multimeter.
+Thus anything below mid point volt to 0 volt is acidic and anything above mid point volt to maximum operating volt is alkaline.

+Some amplifier module comes with a potentiometer.
+Here before connecting the probe you can short the positive and negative of the probe input.
+This gives a 0 Volt input to the amplifier.
+Then you can adjust the potentiometer to check if the amplifier putput at 0 volts is right at the mid point voltage of the MCU.

+Once the amplifier is calibrated, its time to calibrate the probe.
+Make a buffer solution of PH 14.
+How to make the solution is out of the scope of this project.
+Record the maximum amplified voltage output by the sensor and put it in the code.
+Remember the maximum recorded voltage might have some error depending on the temperature and electrode.
+Refer the data sheet for calibration.
+The code finds a linear relationship where we have a 0 PH at 0 Volts and 14 Ph at the recorded voltage.

+Thus it maps the output of the sensor with the proper pH value.